meltano/meltano/docs/src/docs/production.md

 the [`project_readonly` setting](/docs/settings.html#project-readonly) will be
 [enabled by default](https://gitlab.com/meltano/files-docker/-/blob/master/bundle/Dockerfile#L17)
-using the `MELTANO_PROJECT_READONLY` environment variable, since any changes to your project's `meltano.yml` file would not be persisted outside the container.
+using the `MELTANO_PROJECT_READONLY` environment variable, since any changes to your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file) would not be persisted outside the container.